davdar/maam/writeup/paper.markdown

 get      : M(s)
 put      : s → M(1)
 ``````````````````````````````````````````````````
-We use the state monad laws to reason about state effects, and we refer the
+We use the state monad laws (get-get, get-put, put-get, put-put) to reason
-reader to \citet{dvanhorn:Liang1995Monad} for the definitions.
+about state effects.

 \paragraph{Nondeterminism Effect}
 A type operator `M` support the monadic nondeterminism effect if it supports an